detule/odbc-cli/README.md

   Driver notes:
   * Please consider using [psqlODBC 12.01](https://odbc.postgresql.org/docs/release.html) or newer for optimal performance (older versions, when used with a PostgreSQL 12.0, seem to have a documented bug when calling into SQLColumns).

+* **Snowflake**
+  I have had a chance to test connectivity and basic functionality, but contributor help very much appreciated.

+  Driver notes:
+  * As of version 2.20 of their ODBC driver, consider specifying the `Database` field in the DSN configuration section in your INI files.
+If no `Database` is specified when connecting, their driver will report the empty string - despite being attached to a particlar catalog.
+Subsequently, post-connection specifying the database using `USE` works as expected.

 * **Other** DMB Systems with ODBC drivers not mentioned above should work with minimal, or hopefully no additional, configuration / effort.

 ## Reporting issues